Maiacetus (Greek for "good mother whale"); pronounced MY-ah-SEE-tuss

 Medium size; amphibious lifestyle

 Discovered in Pakistan in 2004, Maiacetus ("good mother whale") shouldn't be confused with the more famous duck-billed dinosaur Maiasaura.
 This prehistoric whale earned its name because the fossil of an adult female was found to contain a fossilized embryo, the positioning of which hints that this genus lumbered onto land to give birth.
-Researchers have also discovered the near-complete fossil of a male Maiacetus, the larger size of which is evidence for early sexual dimorphism in whales.
+Researchers have also discovered the near-complete fossil of a male Maiacetus adult, the larger size of which is evidence for early sexual dimorphism in whales.